 Analyze, test, and communicate

-Using structured resource information will change the way your users interact with Calendar, and you should prepare for these changes in the following ways:
+Using structured resource information changes the way your users interact with Calendar.
+We recommend you prepare for these changes in the following ways:

-- Use structured resource information in a test environment first and see how the changes appear.
+- Use structured resources in a test environment first to see how the changes appear.
 Keep a backup of your current resource information.

-- Communicate how the user experience changes to your users and manage the roll out of these changes.
+- Tell your users about the new behavior and changes, and manage the roll out of these changes.